Skip to content

 Please submit only the requested forms.
 We will not consider additional documents in the selection process.

-The Albertine Translation fund will only consider contracts guaranteeing a minimum of 500 printed copies and will not consider print-on-demand or eBooks-only contracts.
+The Albertine Translation fund will require a minimum of 500 printed copies and will not consider print-on-demand or eBooks-only.

-The American publisher will be asked to acknowledge funding on the copyright page and carry the logo of the program.
+The U.S. publisher will be asked to acknowledge funding on the copyright page and carry the logo of the program.

 Contact